 Once you’ve decided which keywords to exclude, let’s do a 180 and think about some that you might want to include.

 When you launch a Google Ads campaign, you should be careful about the keywords you pick.
 Rather than focusing on short keywords to optimize your Google Ads, also look at long-tail keywords (keywords that are around 3-5 words long).
-In particular, it’s wise to focus on long-tail keywords with intent.
-These would include “buy,” “purchase,” and “quote.”

 Your KPIs benefit when you optimize your Google Ads campaigns with long-tail keywords.
 That’s because they are intent-driven, more specific, and less competitive.

-• Less competition: Long-tail keywords’ greater specificity means that typically fewer people search for them, and as such fewer businesses target them.
+• Less competition: Long-tail keywords’ greater specificity means that typically fewer people search for them, and as such, fewer businesses target them.
 The lower competition gives you a higher chance to rank.

 The search terms report is one of the best places to start your keyword research for these long-tail keywords.
 You will find which search queries have volume and which garner clicks.
+You can also use Google’s Keyword Planner to research keywords and volumes.

 Another great place to find these keywords is in the keyword planner.
 Choosing the right keywords and keyword match types will help you achieve the performance you want on the Search Network.